Dima793/Fibonacci-Heap/README.txt

-# Fibonacci Heap
+Personal HW.
 Dijkstra's algoritm with Fibonacci Heap and comparison with Priority Queue.
-2016 homework project.

 Version 4.0.